Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 <img src="https://github.com/user-attachments/assets/d1058b8f-50aa-4786-9642-a431381b6d24" height="240">
 </p>

-We work only with the “comment” field.
-However, as a note, “source” is the comment’s id in the tree of comments to an article.
+We work only with the `comment` field.
+However, as a note, `source` is the comment’s id in the tree of comments to an article.

 ## Methodology